Skip to content

 Do not change OVOS_USER or HIVEMIND_USER

-The OVOS_USER and HIVEMIND_USER variables should not be changed except if you build your own container images which a different one.
+The OVOS_USER and HIVEMIND_USER variables should not be changed unless you build your own container images with a different user.

 How to get the GID?